OSU-NLP-Group/AttributionBench/README.md

 Code and datasets for the paper "AttributionBench: How Hard is Automatic Attribution Evaluation?".

 ## Dataset
 We constructed this dataset from multiple existing data sources in a unified format, in order to create a unified and diverse testbed for evaluating advanced attribution evaluation systems.
-The dataset contains both in-domain training set and id-domain and out-of-domain test set.
+The dataset contains both in-distribution training set and id-distribution and out-of-distribution test set.

 ## Usage
 ```python